 The Add-ins and Variations:

-Ginger: Adding a little fresh minced ginger (around ½ tsp up to 1 ½ tsp) to the peanut sauce is a great way to add extra flavor if you have some lying around.
+Ginger: Adding a little fresh minced ginger (around ½ teaspoon up to 1 ½ tsp) to the peanut sauce is a great way to add extra flavor if you have some lying around.

 Peanuts: You can garnish the dish with some crushed peanuts for texture.